Adventure and Northern Lights in Yukon

 Day 3 Whitehorse

-This is the day for our snowmobiling adventure: Our van will take us up to Fish Lake, just over half an hour away from the hotel.
-Here we'll get our instructions about snowmobile safety and any further instructions we'll need and off we are across the lake and into some of the most beautiful mountains you may imagine!
-Lunch will be served on the trail and by late afternoon we'll return to Whitehorse.
-Second night aurora viewing: 21h30 pm.
-Return to hotel around 2h00 am.
-Night at the River View Hotel or similar.
-(B, L)
+This is the day for your snowmobiling adventure !
+A van will take you up to Fish Lake, just over half an hour away from the hotel.
+Here you'll get the instructions about snowmobile safety and any further instructions you'll need and then you'll head off across the lake and into some of the most beautiful mountains you may imagine!
+Lunch will be served on the trail and by late afternoon you'll return to Whitehorse.
+Enjoy your second night aurora viewing witch starts at 9:30 PM.
+You'll return to your hotel around 2:00 AM.

 Accommodation: Hotel